xmlking/ngx-starter-kit/PLAYBOOK.md

 #### Generate Artifacts

-> Add `--dry-run` option to following commands to see which artifacts will be created, without actually creating them.
+> Add `--dry-run` or `-d` option to following commands to see which artifacts will be created, without actually creating them.

 ```bash